 Since the samples are small, normal variation will likely give you a group that, by chance, healed quicker.

 And you can publish the result of the group that fared the better

 Another issue of comparing statistics across countries or times and, in general, in real life, is that of intervening factors that it’s difficult to account for.

-For example one study once link milk to cancer because countries that consumed more milk had higher incidence of cancer than countries with a low milk consumption.
+For example, one study once linked milk to cancer because countries that consumed more milk had a higher incidence of cancer than countries with low milk consumption.

 No milk withstanding.

 Sometimes bureaus change their description or what a word means, or a word comes to acquire a totally different meaning.

 So for example when you calculate the number of “farms”, you should adjust for the changes in the census, because what is considered today a “farm” is not the same as it was fifty years ago.